Takeaways

 Set up an automated workflow where deposits are automatically transferred from your checking account to your savings account.
 You should use financial psychology to increase your savings by giving your high-yield savings account a unique name.
 Research shows that naming your savings account increases your readiness to save along with your actual savings rate.
 This technique will allow you to save for your down payment faster.

-8. Meet with A Financial Advisor
+8. Meet with a Financial Advisor

 A financial advisor is a professional who can provide planning, investment, and insurance services.
 Buying a home is such a large financial decision that planning how to manage the transaction can be very helpful to your long-term financial success and save you money.